titsitits/open-image-restoration/README.md

-# An Open-source framework for image restoration
+# A set of State-ot-the-art, Open-source, Usable, and Pythonic techniques for Image Restoration (SOUPIR?)
 This project gathers together and packages various image restoration techniques that follow various criteria:
 * State-of-the-art (they are all based on Deep Learning)
 * Open source (MIT or Apache licenses)
 * Usable (a pretrained model is available)
-* Python implementation (easier to
+* Python implementation (easier to use together, to share, and especially to use in Google Colab).

 ## Demo
 The project is a work in progress.
 However, it is already functional and can be tested through this [demo in google Colab](https://colab.research.google.com/github/titsitits/open-image-restoration/blob/master/ImageRestorationColab.ipynb).

 ## Technical details
 The algorithms currently included in the packages are directly replicated or slightly adapted from external github repositories (see below).
 These methods were selected based on the above criteria, and after a comparison with other methods (comparison colab notebooks are coming soon).

 ### 1. Denoising
 NLRN - Liu et al. 2018.
 Non-Local Recurrent Network for Image Restoration (NeurIPS 2018) - MIT License